Jewelry Alloys

 Vickers Hardness (HV0.5):180180

 Pro Tip: 950PtHCA is excellent for hard-on-jewelry customers who tend to abuse their rings.
-This jewelry alloy has lower molten flow capability so extra care is required in design to fill thin or delicate areas.
+This jewelry alloy has lower molten flow capability so extra care is required in design to fill thin or delicate areas, not all designs are a good choice for this alloy so call us to talk about your design needs.

 Platinum 90% Iridium 10%

 Widely used for years in both casting and fabrication, 900PtIr and 950PtIr have been demonstrated to be too soft for jewelry applications when used purely in cast form.
-Both anecdotal and scientific research confirm this fact, so we actively encourage jewelers to switch to one of our other jewelry alloys due to their greater wear resistance.
+Both anecdotal and scientific research confirm this fact, so we actively encourage jewelers to switch to one of our other jewelry alloys.
+TechForm has participated in multiple research papers and you can read the research on wear resistance .

 As-Cast Properties